zanppa/hoverboard-firmware/README.md

 This is a fork of TomTinkering's hoverboard-firmware-hack, which is a fork of NiklasFauth's hoverboard-firmware-hack.

+Note that compared to that version, I have changed left/right sides because they didn't match my board's markings.

 ## Roadmap
  - [ ] Add documentation
       - [ ] Pinouts